Illicit Networks · Conflict Analysis · Governance Research

 β −0.032

-Opium Drives Institutional Collapse, Not Taliban Support
+Opium Drives Institutional Collapse, Not Insurgent Support

 UNODC overlay · Province-year panel · OLS with FE